William Johnston (Irish politician): Woman's suffrage

 As early as May 1871, Johnston declared himself a woman's suffragist.
-He voted a second reading for a Women's Disability Bill which would have given women's access to the polls on the same term as men.
+He voted a second reading for the Women's Disabilities (Removal) Bill (brought to parliament by Jacob Bright) which would have given women's access to the polls on the same term as men.
 In February 1871, he chaired the first meeting in Belfast of a woman's suffrage tour of Ireland undertaken by Isabella Tod, and attended the formation in Dublin of a committee (which he regularly attended with the Home Rule MP Maurice Brooks) from which emerged the Dublin Women's Suffrage Association.

 In 1887, following extensive lobbying by the North of Ireland Women's Suffrage Society, which he had formed with Tod, Johnston piloted an amendment to the Municipal Corporations (Ireland) Act through Parliament.
 It ensured that the municipal franchise for the new "city" of Belfast conferred the rate-payer vote on persons rather than men.

 In 1895, Johnston introduced a suffrage bill that specifically stated that any person in Ireland, regardless of sex or marital status, who was a ratepayer or who was entitled to vote for Guardians of the Poor, should receive both local and national franchise rights.
 That year, he also assisted in passing the Poor Law (Ireland) (Women) Act that ensured that women ratepayers could stand as Poor Law Guardians under the same conditions as men.

 In February 1897, Johnston sought to extend the municipal franchise to women in the Irish capital through an amendment to a Dublin Corporation bill.
 His republican and Land-League nemesis in the Commons, Michael Davitt, expressed his "cordial sympathy" for the motion, but appealed to Johnston "not to persevere with it to the extent of endangering this Bill".
 He "regretted very much that the citizens of Dublin had not a sufficiently progressive spirit" to follow "the example of Belfast".
 Two weeks before, Johnston had supported yet another effort to extend the parliamentary franchise.